Adelaide’s East End bars are buzzing. Take your pick, place your order and toast to South Australia’s unique blend of craft beer, spirits and wine.

 6. East End Cellars & The Tasting Room

 East End Cellars is one of Australia’s premium wine merchants, specialising in handmade, artisanal drops you’ve more than likely never tasted before.
 With so much wine in one delicious location, you’ll need to control your salivation.
 Scour their selection and enjoy a glass or two alfresco, accompanied by a mouth-watering cheeseboard or antipasto platter.

 East End Cellars & The Tasting Room can be found at 25 Vardon Avenue, Adelaide.

 After saying goodbye to its Pirie Street home, the Howling Owl has re-emerged from hibernation and roosted at 10 Vaughan Place, Adelaide.
 Bigger and – dare we say – better than ever, the new Howling Owl is still charmingly hotchpotch, but now spills out over two floors with even more room to bust a (terrible) dance move and enjoy a South Australian gin or five.

 Gin just happens to be the Howling Owl’s speciality.
 With close to 100 varieties from nine countries, you’re welcome to taste your way around the globe, one sip at a time.

-Where to find it: The Howling Owl Can be found at 10 Vaughan Place, Adelaide.
+The Howling Owl Can be found at 10 Vaughan Place, Adelaide.